mahrud/atom-macaulay2/.github/ISSUE_TEMPLATE.md

 <!-- You can get this information from the copy and pasting of the output of
 `atom --version` and `apm --version` from the command line, pasted inside the ticked areas.
-Also, please include the OS name and what version of the OS and the platformio-ide-terminal version you're running -->
+Also, please include the OS name and what version of the OS and the atom-macaulay2 version you're running -->

 ```
 > atom --version